tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

   been erased.
 The forward secrecy property is not satisfied when PSK is used in the "psk_ke" PskKeyExchangeMode.
-If key shares, shared secrets, or any keys derived in the TLS Key Schedule except binder_key, resumption_secret, and PSKs derived from the resumption_secret is not deleted short-term after closure of a connection this creates additional long-term keys, and the property is no longer satisfied.
+If key shares, shared secrets, or any keys derived in the TLS Key Schedule except binder_key, resumption_secret, and PSKs derived from the resumption_secret is not erased short-term after closure of a connection this creates additional long-term keys, and the property is no longer satisfied.